 The Accounting Division of the Budget & Finance Department is responsible for financial accounting and reporting activities for all City funds, including the preparation of the Comprehensive Annual Financial Report.
 The Accounting Division performs reconciliations of investment accounts and distributes investment earnings to City funds through the general ledger.
-The Accounting Division shall have access to all investment activity records and monthly statements for reporting purposes.
+All investment activity and statements shall be reported to the Accounting Division on a monthly basis.